Citi Benefits Handbook

 - It provides at least the following basic services:

 Treatment centers that qualify as hospitals are covered as hospitals and not as treatment centers.

-Urgent care: Conditions or services that are non-preventive or non-routine and are needed to prevent the serious deterioration of a member's health following an unforeseen illness, injury, or condition.
-Urgent care includes conditions that could not be adequately managed without immediate care or treatment, but do not require the level of care provided in the emergency room.
+Urgent care: Conditions or services that are non-preventive or nonroutine and are needed to prevent the serious deterioration of a member's health following an unforeseen illness, injury or condition.
+Urgent care includes conditions that could not be adequately managed without immediate care or treatment but do not require the level of care provided in an emergency room.